lukstei/lukstei.github.io/blog/content/blog/2019-10-27-doing-asynchronous-calls-using-react-hooks/index.md

 When using the `useEffect` hook, we solved the issue with the prohibited side effects in the render method.
 However when using calls with dependencies (e.g. like in the example above), we actually introduced a new problem:
-When the effect is re-triggered and our asyncronous function is called again, we now have a race condition.
+When the effect is re-triggered and our asynchronous function is called again, we now have a race condition.

 Imagine, the component is rendered as `<ShowUser userId={1} />`.
 When the component is mounted, the call to load user 1 is triggered as expected.
 Now the component's `userId` property changes: `<ShowUser userId={2} />`.
 The component is then re-rendered with the changed property.
 Subsequently also the effect is re-executed and the call to load user 2 is triggered.
-Everything works as expected unless in some (possibly) rare cases, the first call takes longer to resolve then the second call.
+Everything works as expected unless in some (possibly) rare cases, the first call takes longer to resolve than the second call.
 What would happen in this case, first the `setResult(<user 2>)` is called, and after the first call finally is resolved `setResult(<user 1>)`.
 This in turn would then certainly display the wrong user.

 Remember, one additional challenge in the naive approach was, that there was no cleanup function, which could lead to problems, when the component is unmounted.